aidenwaring/CA_T2A1_Workbook/README.md

 ##### 6. Sprint Retrospective

 Once the previous segment has completed, the team reflects on the performance of the sprint and undergo an analysis on what worked and what did not.
-Suggestions on how to improve and given and the team takes construcive criticism in an analysis to provide to the scrum master.
+Suggestions on how to improve and given and the team takes constructive criticism in an analysis to provide to the scrum master.
 These improvements can be implemented for the next sprint.

 ##### 7. Next Cycle of Sprints